steveseguin/guides.vdo.ninja/3personchat.md

 alt-image:    "image description test post a" # config image description to alt att.
 ---

+### This article assumes you have first read the basics, including https://guides.vdo.ninja/2personchat

 While you can achieve a multi-person chat with a group room, you can also do it without it.

 For example, https://vdo.ninja/?view=xxxxxxx&push=yyyyyy